yahya-aghdam/multipay/README.md

 # multipay

 Multipay is a multi cryptocurrency payment gateway as a microservice that facilitates the creation and management of wallets, balance checking, and payment verification and confirmation for various cryptocurrencies.
-It leverages [Trust Wallet Core](https://github.com/TrustWallet/wallet-core) for wallet functionalities and uses [gRPC](https://grpc.io/) for communication.
-Also it uses some nodes for balance checking and payment confirmion.
+It leverages [Trust Wallet Core](https://github.com/TrustWallet/wallet-core) for wallet functionalities and uses [gRPC](https://grpc.io/) for and [graphQL](https://graphql.org/) for payment management.

 ## Supported Cryptocurrencies